 Tutorial: Manufacturing Order Status Update

-Clear-Host is clearing console output.
+Clear-Host is a clearing console output.
 The rest are comments regarding the script and the script version:

 #region #Script info